q8-intouch/Q8Query/readme.md

     ```php
     //TODO
     ```
-- `Query`: Acts as an interface for all the previous modules targeting the form calls(either from api or web).
+- `Query`: Acts as an interface for all the previous modules targeting the form calls(either from API or web).
  Upon calling Query module, it checks for the available get parameters and calls up the previous modules according to the rules that are specified within the modules
     - Usage: